 TV shows I’ve been watching: Death in Paradise just posted season 5 to Netflix, and I’ve been loving it.

 Podcast I’m loving: I just started listening to Still Buffering.
 It’s a podcast with three sisters (two in their 30s, one still a teenager) who talk about teenage life in the past and the present.
 It is a really fun listen.

 My favorite Instagram:

-If you’d like to follow me on Instagram (I post lots of book pictures and some of my hand lettering ventures), you can do so here.
+If you’d like to follow me on Instagram (I post lots of book pictures and the occasional selfie), you can do so here.